Patrick J. Lynch

-Patrick J. Lynch is the Director of Special Technology Projects at Yale University's Information Technology Services.
-In his 37 years with Yale University he has been a medical illustrator, biomedical and scientific photographer, audiovisual producer, and for the past 30 years a director of media and communications service units, and a designer of interactive multimedia teaching, training, and informational software and web sites.
+Pat is an author, illustrator, photographer, and artist.
+Pat retired from Yale University after 45 years as an interactive media designer, medical illustrator, biomedical and scientific photographer, video producer, and for the past 30 years a director of media and communications departments, and a designer of interactive multimedia teaching, training, and informational software and web sites.

-Pat has won over 30 national and international awards for his medical illustration, publications, and software design, including the 2005 Pirelli Internetional Awards for Best Overall multimedia teaching site, and best site from higher education, the 1992 Best-in-Show Award from the Health Sciences Communications Association and a Gold Medal, Silver Medal and Award of Excellence in the international INVISION Multimedia Awards.
+Pat has won over 35 national and international awards for his medical illustration, publications, and software design, including a 2012 National Outdoor Book Award, the 2005 Pirelli INTERNETional Awards for Best Overall multimedia teaching site, and best site from higher education, the 1992 Best-in-Show Award from the Health Sciences Communications Association and a Gold Medal, Silver Medal and Award of Excellence in the international INVISION Multimedia Awards.

-In addition to the three Web Style Guide editions, Pat has written and illustrated two other books with co-author Noble S. Proctor.
-In 2005 Yale University Press published their Field Guide to North Atlantic Wildlife.
-He and Proctor also collaborated on the Manual of Ornithology, a textbook and lab manual that is widely used in college ornithology courses.
-Pat has authored over 100 professional papers, magazine articles, and book chapters.
-He is a consultant and invited speaker on web design and web communications issues to many universities, government agencies, corporations, and non-profits groups, and regularly does talks, workshops, and professional papers on communications management, biocommunications, academic computing, medical illustration, biomedical visualization, and Web strategy and production management.
+Pat has authored and illustrated eight books, and over 100 professional papers, magazine articles, and book chapters.
+He has been a consultant and invited speaker on web design and web communications issues to many universities, government agencies, corporations, and non-profits groups, and regularly does talks, workshops, and professional papers on communications management, biocommunications, academic computing, medical illustration, biomedical visualization, and web strategy and production management.

 In 2017 Yale University Press published his latest book, A Field Guide to Long Island Sound, a comprehensive guide to the environmental history, natural environments, plants, and animals of the Sound.